Discovery of a double radio relic in ZwCl1447.2+2619: A rare testbed for shock acceleration models with a peculiar surface brightness ratio: Discussion

 The surface brightness of radio relics depends also on the cluster environment and the shock strength.
 Among these parameters, we assume that the upstream gas properties (i.e., density, temperature) and the magnetic field strength are similar between the two radio relics, which is plausible as the X-ray properties of the two substructures and the widths of the two radio relics are similar.
 According to \cite{Hoeft2007}, the surface brightness ratio depends on $\xi_{\rm e}$ (the fraction of the kinetic energy converted to the non-thermal component) and $\Psi(\mathcal{M})$ (the combined strength of the shock). $\Psi(\mathcal{M})$ is a sensitive function of $\mathcal{M}$, which rises sharply from a negligibly small value to unity in the $2<\mathcal{M}<4$ regime.
 Moreover, recent numerical studies have suggested that only the shocks stronger than $\mathcal{M}_{\rm crit}\sim2.3$ can build kinetic-scale instabilities, which are the main drivers of electron pre-acceleration \citep[e.g.,][]{2021ApJ...915...18H}.
 Thus, under this simplified assumption, these sensitivities might explain the peculiar surface brightness ratio between the two relics in ZwCl1447 because the observed $\mathcal{M}$ values ($2.9\pm0.8$ and $2.0\pm0.7$ for the northern and southern relics, respectively) lie in the aforementioned critical range ($2<\mathcal{M}<4$).

 In addition, we can also consider contributions from fossil CRes.
 Particle-in-cell simulations have predicted that the acceleration efficiency ($\xi_{\rm e}$) of weak shocks can drastically increase with the presence of fossil CRes \citep[e.g.,][]{2015ApJ...809..186K}.
 This scenario is supported by the presence of the discrete radio source `I' in NR.
+Thus, the observed surface brightness ratio might be due to a larger amount of fossil CRes in NR.